 In the university community there are plenty of cultural activities.
 These are organized by the Student Union and the university itself, but also by numerous independent hobby clubs and student groups.
 In the Student Union, a wide selection of cultural activities is maintained by the Secretary of Cultural Affairs and the active Subcommittee for Cultural Affairs.

 Student House Ilokivi

 Kampus Kino brings movies close to the students.
-During the semesters, on Tuesdays at 7pm, the movie theater shows the latest interesting films that you would not otherwise see in Jyväskylä.
+Kampus kino is organized by the active Subcommittee for Cultural Activities.
 Tickets cost only 5 euro for students and 6 euro for non-students.
 You can also buy a six-ticket booklet that is valid up to six months from the day of purchase.
 The booklet costs 25 euro for students, 30 euro for non-students, and it is sold at Kampus Kino ticket sales.

 Jyrock is the oldest indie music festival in Finland.
 It is also a legendary indoor festival, which has been organized by the Student Union of the University of Jyväskylä since 1985.
 The festival concentrates on Finnish and foreign indie music, and it is especially known for its open-minded attitude towards new and underground music.
 Different bands rock the stage each spring in Student House Ilokivi.

 The Student Newspaper of the University of Jyväskylä – nicknamed Jylkkäri – is the Student Union’s own local newspaper and a public mouthpiece for students.
 The paper is available for free around the three campus areas and in a couple of spots downtown.
 Alternately, you can become a subscriber.
 A new issue is published every other week during fall and spring semesters and the news and articles of the paper mostly touch on student life, culture, sports and politics.
 One section is reserved especially for foreign students.